backstage/backstage/plugins/jira-dashboard/README.md

 ## Getting Started

-First, install the plugin into your app:
+1. First, install the plugin into your app:

 ```bash
 # From your Backstage root directory
 yarn add --cwd packages/app @backstage/plugin-jira-dashboard
 ```

-Modify your entity page in `EntityPage.tsx` to include the `EntityJiraDashboardContent` component and the `isJiraDashboardAvailable` function exported from the plugin.
+2. Then, modify your entity page in `EntityPage.tsx` to include the `EntityJiraDashboardContent` component and the `isJiraDashboardAvailable` function.
+Both are exported from the plugin.

 > NOTE: You can choose for which kind of entity you want to include the plugin by adding the plugin in that specific entity kind, for instance `serviceEntityPage` or `apiPage`.